therion23/KatanaHacking/USB.md

 #### Subcommand 0x00 - Set input

 - Length 2, Data (with subcommand) 0x00 0xNN, where NN is 0x01 for Bluetooth, 0x04 for AUX (Jack in), 0x07 for Optical (S/PDIF), 0x09 for USB (mass storage), or 0x0C for Computer (via USB cable).
-Note that this command returns an error (0x02) followed immediately by an acknowledging packet - no idea why, but it does the job.
+Note that this command returns an error (0x02) followed immediately by a Subcommand 0x01 reply.

 #### Subcommand 0x01 - Query input